Topic: Separation of Powers

 Interviewed by Joan Wagnon and David Heinemann

-Senator John Vratil served 14 years in the Kansas Senate, chairing the Judiciary committee 8 of those years and serving as Senate Vice-President for 10 years.
-Vratil was a leader in the Senate on both education issues as well as judiciary issues.
-He served on the Judicial Council helping the courts coordinate policy initiatives with the Administration and Legislature.
+John Vratil served 14 years in the Kansas Senate, chairing the Judiciary Committee eight of those years and serving as Senate Vice-President for 10 years.
+Vratil was a leader in the Senate on both education and judiciary issues.
+He served on the Judicial Council helping the courts coordinate policy initiatives with the executive and legislative branches.
 He discusses the change in the power structure of the Senate, from "moderate Republican to Right Wing Conservative."
-He cites medicaid expansion as one example of a popular issue with the public, but not with the new "right-wing" Show Moreconservative majority.
-He comments the declining number of lawyers in both the Senate and House may be due to the low salaries.
+He cites Medicaid expansion as one example of an issue popular the public, but not with the "right-wing" conservative majority.
+Vratil comments Show Morethat the declining number of lawyers in both the Senate and House may be due to the low salaries.
 Show Less

 Interview of Richard Walker, December 2, 2022